Community Support Strong For Officer Michael Sulerud, Butler Police Chief Says

 Chief O’Neill said he and his police officers are making daily trips to the hospital to show their support.

 “We are hoping the community continues to come together for Mike,” said Sulerud.
-“I probably have received 1,000 contacts from people.”MORE NEWS: U.S. Sen. Bob Casey Calls Attack In Kabul 'Devastating,' While Congressman Guy Reschenthaler Demands 'Retaliatory Airstrikes'
+“I probably have received 1,000 contacts from people.”MORE NEWS: City Of Pittsburgh Using Funds From American Rescue Plan To Fill More Than 100 Jobs

 State police and the district attorney’s office are still investigating.